XSockets/XSockets.NET-4.0/README.md

 ----------

-#XSockets.NET 4 - Documentation
+#XSockets.NET 4 Documentation

-TBD
+This section covers server and cliens API´s for XSockets.NET

 ##Server API Guide
-This section provides examples with both sever side and client side code
+This section provides examples for server side development but contains sample code for both sever side and client side

 ###How to create and use Controller classes
 To create a `Controller`, create a class that derives from `XSockets.Core.XSocket.XSocketController`.
 The following example shows a simple `Controller` class for a chat application.